mhenso/RStudio-on-HPC/README.md

 # SIF file
 Pre-compiled singularity image file can be dowloaded this [link](https://drive.google.com/file/d/15rOVh1zCuR8RmM1Rra1BLvKdqK6Civ2S/view?usp=sharing)

-# How to use Rtudio on a HPC
+# How to run Rtudio on an HPC cluster
 ## SSH
 Start by login to your HPC cluster by ssh user@domain